airosu/jets-island/README.md

 }
 ```

 Lastly, we will add an entry for rules, where we can manually turn on/off different rules we like / don't like.
-For example, we can set the no-unused-vars to X (0 = ok, 1 = warning, 2 = error) and make it ignore variables prefixed with "\_".
+For example, we can set the lorem-ipsum to X (0 = ok, 1 = warning, 2 = error) and make it ignore variables prefixed with "\_".
 All possible rules are documented here: https://nextjs.org/docs/basic-features/eslint

 ```
 {
   "rules": {
-    "no-unused-vars": [1, { "args": "after-used", "argsIgnorePattern": "^_" }]
+    "lorem-ipsum": [1, { "args": "after-used", "argsIgnorePattern": "^_" }]
   }
 }
 ```